Career Timeline of Russell Wilson: Major Achievements and Milestones

 June 27, 2011: Committed to Wisconsin

-December 2011: Big Ten Championship Game MVP
+December 2011: Wins MVP at Big Ten Championship

 2011: Failed to Receive NFL Combine Invitation

-January 2, 2012: 2012 Rose Bowl Performance
+January 2, 2012: Played in the Rose Bowl

-January 28, 2012: Completed College Career
+January 28, 2012: Completed College Career at Senior Bowl

 On January 28, 2012, Russell Wilson completed his college football career at the 2012 Senior Bowl.

-February 2012: Assessment by Chris Weinke
+February 2012: Weinke Comments on Wilson

-April 11, 2012: Height Concerns for NFL Draft
+April 11, 2012: Gruden Comments on Wilson's Height

 Loading Video...

-April 26, 2012: Wilson Chooses Marketing Agency
+April 26, 2012: Wilson chooses marketing agency

 On April 26, 2012, Russell Wilson announced he had chosen French/West/Vaughan as his marketing, public relations, and endorsements agency.

-May 7, 2012: Signed Contract with Seahawks
+May 7, 2012: Signed contract with the Seahawks

 On May 7, 2012, Russell Wilson signed a four-year, $2.99 million contract with the Seattle Seahawks.